kunaljha5/password_encryption/README.md

 ---

-**How to Decrypt the above encrypted file to retrive the password ?**
+**How to Decrypt the above-encrypted file to retrieve the password ?**

 ```
-# To retrive the Dev Environment passowrd from encrypted file.
+# To retrieve the Dev Environment password from the encrypted file.
 WEBAPIKEY=$(openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}  -d -A -in ./secrets/app1_dev.key)
 echo $WEBAPIKEY
 ILoveMyDreamsDev

-# To retrive the Uat Environment passowrd from encrypted file.
+# To retrieve the Uat Environment password from an encrypted file.
 WEBAPIKEY=$(openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}  -d -A -in ./secrets/app1_uat.key)
 echo $WEBAPIKEY
 ILoveMyDreamsUat

-# To retrive the Prod Environment passowrd from encrypted file.
+# To retrieve the Prod Environment password from the encrypted file.
 WEBAPIKEY=$(openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}  -d -A -in ./secrets/app1_prod.key)
 echo $WEBAPIKEY
 ILoveMyDreamsProd
 ```

-In above example we can manage the secrets via version control and need not to manage multiple passwords in jenkins credentials plugins but can use single password ${SomethingReallySecret} in there to get all the encrypted details.
+In the above example, we can manage the secrets via version control and need not manage multiple passwords in Jenkins credentials plugins but can use a single password **${SomethingReallySecret}** in there to get all the encrypted details.

 Command related details you can get from  _[Encrypt files using AES with OPENSSL](https://medium.com/@kekayan/encrypt-files-using-aes-with-openssl-dabb86d5b748)_.